nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Tutor requests the list of students and lessons.
 2. TutorAid displays the list of all students and lessons.
-3. Tutor identifies the student indexes of the specific students and the lesson indices of the specific lessons to which they wish to add these students to.
-The Tutor then requests to add these students to these lessons by providing the indices.
+3. Tutor identifies the student indexes of the specific students and the lesson indexes of the specific lessons to which they wish to add these students to.
+The Tutor then requests to add these students to these lessons by providing these indexes.
 4. TutorAid adds the students to the lessons and displays a success message for each successful addition.

 Use case ends.